 Introduction.
 Tobacco continues to be a critically important crop in the United States.
 In 2021, American farmers grew 478 million pounds of tobacco leaf across 219,000 acres with farm level receipts of \$1.026 billion.
-48 North Carolina produced approximately 50% of U.S. tobacco with farm level receipts of \$505 million.49 Kentucky, the second largest tobacco producing state, saw farm level receipts of \$269 million.50
+Tobacco is produced in 18 states with most being grown in (ranked by production) North Carolina, Kentucky, Virginia, Tennessee, Georgia, South Carolina, and Pennsylvania.
+This section highlights the role tobacco plays and the larger risk the Proposed Rule poses to the overall economy of the United States.